abenkoula71/indian-food-react/README.md

 Launches the test runner in the intractive watc
 See the section about [running
-It correctly bundles React in produconode and optimze bld frth The build is minified and the
+It correctly bundles React in produconode and optimze bld frth The build is minified and th
 Your app is read to behu.o/eate-rc-ap/doc/deplyment) formore ifrmat **Note: ths is  -wayoperation.
 Once yoconfiguriochoce, you can `jec` at any time. his command will remove thesingle build dependency from your projec
 Instead, it will copy al the cfiuration fileand teransitive depeecie (webpak, Babel, ESLint,etc right intoyour project so you have full control over them.
 All of the commands except `eject` wil still wrk, but they ill pont to the copied scripts so you can tweak them.
 At his point you’re on your own.